 I'm Derek Onken, a PhD Candidate in the Computer Science and Informatics Program at Emory University.
 I focus on data-intensive problems, ranging from the mathematical theory to implementation, especially for application to problems with biological motivation.
-My strengths lie in mathematical approaches to data analysis.

-(Such approaches include the following buzzwords: machine learning, deep learning, neural networks, big data, statistical analysis, GPUs, numerical optimization.)
+(Such approaches include the following buzzwords: machine learning, deep learning, neural networks, big data, statistical analysis, GPUs, numerical optimization, continuous normalizing flows)

 Doctor of Philosophy - Emory University (2016-Present)

 Bachelor of Science - University of Georgia (2015)

 Minors: Physics and Classical Culture